-There’s a form on the Ontario government website that you can fill to claim your expenses back.
+There's a form on the Ontario government website that you can fill to claim your expenses back.
+This is the most recent form as of March 2022.
 You can also email or mail your claim in.

 If you are going to live or work outside of Ontario or Canada for more than seven months in a year, then you need to report that to OHIP, so they can inform you of what to do.

 If you are going to be working or studying outside of the province, or outside of Canada, you need to submit proof of employment or education to OHIP to keep your coverage going.
 This also applies to people who are doing charitable work outside of Canada.